jeffchao98/simple-github-search-api/README.md

         })
 ```

+#### Extended constructor

+> GitRepoSearcher(Context context, RequestFetchListener callback)

-- You also can setup the callback with the interface `RequestFetchListener` when initial the library with the extended constructor `GitRepoSearcher(Context context, RequestFetchListener callback)` as the following.
+- You also can setup the callback with the interface `RequestFetchListener` when initial the library with the extended constructor as the following.

 ```Java
         GitRepoSearcher searcher =  new GitRepoSearcher(this, new RequestFetchListener() {